microsoft/event-vae-rl/README.md

 - Without polarity and temporal coding: `python train_vae.py --input_file <path_to_event_data> --data_len 2`

 ## Event RL
-The obstacle course environment used for training and testing policies is under the Releases section, accessible as an AirSim binary (Windows binaries are available, Linux binaries coming soon).
+The obstacle course environment used for training and testing policies is under the Releases section, accessible as an AirSim binary.
+Both Windows and Linux binaries are available.

 To run the AirSim environment: